Clinical Microbiology Short Essay Question And Answers

 • Submandibular and sublingual glands are occasionally involved.

 • Usually, children are affected.
-May also occur in adults.
+It may also occur in adults.

 • Also known as epidemic parotitis